-On November 25th and 26th Centralasiengrupperna is hosting the fifth annual Central Asia Days conference in Stockholm!
-This two-event will include seminars, lectures, discussions, and a movie screening, with activists, civil society members and researchers.
+On November 24th and November 25th Centralasiengrupperna is hosting the sixth annual Central Asia Days conference in Stockholm!
+This two-event will include seminars, lectures, discussions, and a movie screening, with activists, civil society members and researchers from Central Asia and Europe.
 Free admission.
-Sign up here: https://simplesignup.se/event/141000
+Please, sign up here: https://simpleeventsignup.com/event/159604

 ABF Huset (Per-Albin room), Sveavägen 41, Stockholm